Martin Andermatt: Coaching career

 His managerial career began with FC Emmenbrücke where he was player manager from 1995 to 1997.
 After this he spent a season with each, FC Winterthur and FC Baden.

 In March 1999 he took on German second division side SSV Ulm 1846, then on 5th place and in the course of the season's last 11 matchdays led them to the third place, and thus the first ever promotion to the Bundesliga.
 After 24 matches there the club was closer to an UEFA Cup rank then to the relegation zone, but a crisis thereafter saw the SSV 1846 passed down again after just a single season.
 After bad results at the beginning of the new year in the second division Andermatt was let go already in September.
 This maneuver did not help the club at all and by the end of that season Ulm had gone all the way to the third division.

 From June 2001 until his premature exit in March 2002 he was hired by German side Eintracht Frankfurt which was just relegated to the second division in the hope that he might lead the team to an immediate return to the Bundesliga.
 After the fulfillment of this aspiration became more and more unrealistic he was replaced halfway through the second half of the season.

-After this he returned to Switzerland and took over the reins at first division side FC Wil where he was fired in 2003 after the brief and turbulent take-over by former European footballer of the year Igor Belanov.
+After this he returned to Switzerland and took over the reins at first division side FC Wil where he was fired in 2003 after the brief and turbulent take-over by former European Footballer of the Year winner Igor Belanov.